zzmnick/PS4-Game-Recommender/how_to_use.md

 11. In such a case, try running the backend on localhost.
 To do this, download the yolo weights into the directory './backend/controllers/game_recognition_model' on your local computer (link in ./backend).
 12. Then simply follow the steps in the last 2-3 minutes of the video.

+Note: You might face an issue "Request failed" on uploading images.
+That is an unexpected error that sometimes occurs even when the server is running.
+In such a case, just switch to local.